Enhancing Vehicle Detection under Adverse Weather Conditions with Contrastive Learning: Method

 \subsubsection{Zero-Conv}

-Zero-Conv layer for feature fusion is inspired by ControlNet\cite{zhang2023adding}, the features from the side CNN are fused to features from the YOLO backbone with a zero-convolution layer.
+Inspired by Control Net~\cite{zhang2023adding}, we also adopt zero-conv layers to fuse features from the side CNN pretrained via FM-PaCL and the upstream backbone pretrained on the COCO dataset.
 Specifically, the Zero-Conv layer is a 1×1 convolution layer.
-The initiation of Zero-Conv is similar to Learnable weights gating, with both weight and bias initialized to zeros, so that the sideload model will progressively adapt to the fused representations over the fine-tuning time.
+The initiation of Zero-Conv is similar to Learnable weights gating, with both weight and bias initialized to zeros, so that the fused feature maps start identical to those extracted with the COCO-pretrained backbone, and progressively adapt features to the FM-PaCL pretrained side CNN.